MAY IN MERUGE: MY NEW STUDIO/HOUSE x

 You make the frames up later to size

 The new painting studio is a dream, with flat walls and bright light.
 Rolling hills and live stock out the window.
-The house its self has so much character and makes for a beautiful stage to document my latest paintings in.
+The house itself has so much character and makes for a beautiful stage to document my latest paintings in.

 I love it x